Whitsundays startled by 3.9 magnitude earthquake

 "Generally, it's considered earthquakes with a magnitude of 1,2 and 3 to be small, 3 to 4 is medium and anything from 4.5 and above is when it's considered reasonably large for an Australian earthquake.

-"The Australian plate as a whole is moving northwards at seven cm a year, and most of the stress is released along the plate boundary, which is a part the "ring of fire."
+"The Australian plate as a whole is moving northwards at seven centimetres a year, and most of the stress is released along the plate boundary, which is a part of the 'ring of fire'.

 "But some of that stress is transferred into the plates and released through small earthquakes in Australia from time to time.”

-Mr Glanville said the best way to visualise the stress being released through the shallow active faults is to imagine dropping your phone.
+Mr Glanville said the best way to visualise the stress being released through the shallow active faults was to imagine dropping your phone.

 Mr Glanville advised people to check the Geoscience Australia website for more information.